7th January 2020

 One of Europe's hidden gems, and a country steeped in history and incredible culture.
 Georgia may not be your first thought when it comes to where to spend your holiday, but it certainly should be.
 This fantastic destination is bursting at the seams with beautiful experiences to soften even the most hardened holiday-goer.
 From sweeping natural views to amazing cities, incredible food to ancient coastlines, Georgia, the country, has more to discover than you'd ever think.

-Once you've taken a closer look at these ten things to do in Georgia, we are sure that you'll be thinking about a visit to Georgia immediately.
+Once you've taken a closer look at these ten things to do in Georgia, we are sure that you'll be plsnning a visit to Georgia in no time.
 Read on to find out more:

 Spending time in Tbilisi is a must for anyone choosing to visit Georgia.
 An incredible capital city that dates back to the 5th century, this diverse and visually stunning location rests along the Kura River, surrounded by picturesque mountains and countryside.